 Erin holds an MM in Flute Performance from the University of Massachusetts at Amherst studying under Christopher Krueger and a BM in Flute Performance from the University of Southern Maine studying under Jean Rosenblum.
 Additionally, she has attended masterclasses at Le Domaine Forget, the Julius Baker Masterclass and the ARIA International Summer Music Academy performing in masterclasses with Alexa Still, Marya Martin, Susan Hoeppner, Mathieu Dufour, Conor Nelson, and Robert Dick.

 Erin has a passion for teaching.
+She is a flute teacher and a Take Three Instructor at the Concord Community Music School, a flute teacher and beginner piano teacher at the Manchester Community Music School, and the flute teacher for Lowell Learns in Lowell, MA.
 She currently teaches private flute lessons at her home in Nashua, NH.
-She is on staff at Let's Play Music and Make Art, LLC in Manchester, NH and a flute teacher for Lowell Learns in Lowell, MA.
 Erin also directs the Litchfield High School Flute Choir.
 If you are interested in lessons, please contact me.